-Kit has two mated pairs of freshly caught sea horses, including ONE PREGNANT MALE, who will give birth to as many as 25 babies, Marine salt, food and instructions included plus a live marine snall.
-ABOVE KIT WITH CUSTOM AQUARIUM, SEA HORSE TREE, WITH CUSTOM AQUARIUM, SEA HORSE IREE, SEASHELLS, CORAL AND SILICA SAND S-18, LARGE DELUXE AQUARIUM AND ALL ABOVE ACCESSORIES WITH 5 MATED PAIRS OF SEA HORSES (2 PREGNANT MALES-OVER 50 SEA HORSES) \$9.95.
+Kit has two mated pairs of freshly caught sea horses, including ONE PREGNANT MALE, who will give birth including ONE PRÉGNANT MALE, who will give birth to as many as 25 bables.
+Marine salt, food and instructions included plus a live marine snail, ABOVE KIT WITH CUSTOM AQUARIUM, SEA HORSE TREE, SEASHELLS, CORAL AND SILICA SAND 54,98, LARGE DELUXE AQUARIUM AND ALL ABOVE ACCESSORIES WITH 5 MATED PAIRS OF SEA HORSES (2 PREGNANT MALES OVER 50 SEA HORSES) 59,95.

 All kits sent ppd.
 Via Air Mail Live Delivery Guaranteed Sea Horses, Dept. E 1174, Box 342096, Coral Gables, Fl.
 33134 ers and streams pour toward the sea, and overhead the sky is as blue as the earth is green.
 Later as the sun dips into the Java Sea, it strikes flames among clouds which look down upon this verdant isle.
 With darkness the lights of a thousand coconut lamps flicker in villages throughout Bali, and behind the walls of family compounds the Balinese seek refuge from evil spirits.